bobdanek/twitter2mastodon/README.md

 # twitter2mastodon
-Twitter to Mastodon cross-poster
+Twitter to Mastodon cross-poster.
+It kinda works, too!

-I intended to toss this on AWS Lambda but wasn't able to get the Mastodon module to import, so I just left the Lambda stuff in place.
-It works just fine on its own.